sighingnow/jekyll-gitbook/_pages/Digital.md

 -   Click back button for being redirected back to **Integrations** page.
 Verify that the status of the authorizations is changed to **Authorized**. ![A picture containing graphical user interface
     Description automatically generated](file:////Users/dtelari/Library/Group%20Containers/UBF8T346G9.Office/TemporaryItems/msohtmlclip/clip_image008.gif)

-## Step 2.
-Download and upload CA flows in Connect
+## 2. Download and upload CA flows in Connect

 Every tenant must include CA flows.
 CA flows can be imported from the template folder in this [GitHub page](https://github.com/CiscoDevNet/webexcc-digital-channels).
 CA flow can be added only once and will be automatically be used by all existing channel specific flows in the tenant when needed.
 Recommended to add these flow in a dedicated Service named “Agnostic Flows - DO NOT MODIFY”